pnlbwh/luigi-pnlpipe/docs/TUTORIAL.md

 * a parcellation of anatomical fiber tracts organized according to the brain lobes they connect

+Configuration:

-Usability of this script imposes a number of dependencies on your software environment-- 3D Slicer executable, SlicerDMRI extension, and xvfb-run server.
+Usability of this script imposes a number of dependencies on your software environment--3D Slicer executable, SlicerDMRI extension, and xvfb-run server.
 Those dependencies of `wm_apply_ORG_atlas_to_subject.sh` are specified in [dwi_pipe_params.cfg](../params/dwi_pipe_params.cfg) as follows:

 ```cfg